(Above: Red Hot Chili Peppers frontman Anthony Kiedis onstage at Lollapalooza 2006. Photo by Dinah Kotthoff)

 Few people would consider Albuquerque, New Mexico, a thriving center for indie rock, yet The Shins, one of the most promising groups to make the scene early this millennium hail from the adobe-bathed city.
 Frontman James Mercer’s penchant for wry lyrics and early Brian Wilson-styled vocals create the band’s allure and timeless sound.
 The country-tinged “Gone For Good” and “Kissing the Lipless” were anthemic, and the group tested out a few new tunes from its much-anticipated forthcoming record.

+Later, Wilco drew its rabid fanbase to its stage.
 Jeff Tweedy is pretty much a God in these parts, and the group’s fans can—and do—sing every word to every lyric during its hometown shows.
 As Wilco often does, the group injected a mix of solid new songs into its standards.
 “Shot In The Arm” and “Handshake Drugs” were of note; and “I am Trying to Break Your Heart” did just that.
 “Via Chicago” was especially poignant, its morbid sentiment (“I dreamed about killing you again last night”) a sharp contrast to the pretty music, until Glenn Kotche added an exuberant crash that punctuated the song’s lyrical themes.

 Meanwhile, the members of Broken Social Scene were gathering to perform one of the best sets of the festival.
 It’s hard to tell where the band began and its entourage ended—no less than 75 people gathered on the stage to watch the Toronto group perform.
 Its members are a Who’s Who of Canadian indie rock, comprising singer/songwriter Jason Collett and members of Stars, Feist and Metric, among others.
 BSS’s five-piece horn section blasted the crowd into attention, and incited cheers throughout the set.
 Feist slinked onstage to sing “7/4 Shoreline,” pretty guitar pickings and keyboard line simmering around Feist’s leads before horns happily ushered in.
 Kevin Drew led the percolating “Handjobs for the Holidays” and the infectious “Superconnected.”
 But it was “Anthems For a Seventeen Year-Old Girl,” which Drew introduced as a song to break up the “sausage fest” at Lollapalooza, that stole the show.
 With all the females in BSS (Feist, Amy Millan, Emily Haines) in attendance – a rarity to have the entire crew live – the ladies sang seductively in unison to a roaring crowd.
 The band had to cut its final song off the list due to an abbreviated set.
 It was 15 minutes shorter than other main stage performances, due to its stage being located directly across from headliners Red Hot Chili Peppers.
 Fans chanted for an encore to no avail, screaming “One more song,” “We’re not leaving” and “F— the Chili Peppers.”